Shirley Shahan

 Shirley Shahan (nicknamed the "Drag-On Lady") is a pioneering American woman drag racer.

 Shahan in 1965 became the first woman to win an NHRA pro event.
 Her husband, H. L., prepared the cars she drove.

-She became a member of the International Motorsports Hall of Fame and the Drag Racing Hall of Fame in 1997.
+Shahan became a member of the International Motorsports Hall of Fame and the Drag Racing Hall of Fame in 1997.

 Background

 Shirley Jean Epperson was born and raised in Visalia, California, daughter of a racing driver.
 The eldest of four children, she learned to drive at 10, and served as mechanic for her father when he went racing.

-Before she began racing, she was a passionate player of fastpitch softball, with an ability to throw to home plate from center field.
+Before she began racing, Shahan was a passionate player of fastpitch softball, with an ability to throw to home plate from center field.

 Like many early racers, including Shirley Muldowney, Shahan got started by street racing, beating local boys in her father's Studebaker pickup.

 At 17, she married H. L. Shahan.

 Racing career

 Shahan first became involved in drag racing in high school, when she assisted her father in working on his racer.

 Her ability to beat the men frequently created friction.
 She, like Carol Cox, drew several protests after her victories; at the time, it cost just US$50 to file one.

 Her husband, H. L., prepared the cars she drove.
-(H. L. Shahan worked for Ronnie Broadhead in Junior Stock and Butch Leal in Top Fuel .)
+(H. L. Shahan worked for Ronnie Broadhead in Junior Stock and Butch Leal in Top Fuel.

 Shahan began racing in the 1950s.
 She and her husband (who served as flagman {starter} for the Visalia drag strip on weekends) owned and raced two Chevrolets, one a 1955, later a daily-driven 1956 with a (then-new) 265 cid small-block V8.
 Both raced, at first; Shahan (like Muldowney) proved the better driver.

 She entered events at all the local tracks, including those in Bakersfield, Fremont, Madera, Santa Maria, and Half Moon Bay.

 In 1959, Shahan won the first March Meet (at Bakersfield) in her Super Stock 1958 Chevrolet, beating forty men, among them professionals "Dyno Don" Nicholson, Hayden Proffitt, Tom Sturm, and Arlen Vanke.

 The couple purchased a Chevrolet Impala with the RPO Z11 427 cid big-block in 1963.
 At the time, H.L. tuned for Butch Leal and Ronnie Broadhead.

 In 1964, Shahan was approached by Chrysler, and switched to a hemi Plymouth, as part of a team with Leal, working out of the Shahan shop in Tulare, California.
 The Chrysler deal forced her to learn to drive an automatic transmission for the 1965 season, over her objections; previously, she had always driven a stick shift.
 Nor did Chrysler pay her a salary, providing only the car and parts.
 At the time, she was working for SoCal Gas, and already had three children.

 Shahan quickly learned to use the tachometer and the automatic transmission, and soon began winning at Division 7 events from Oregon and Washington to Utah and Nevada.
 She reached the Top Stock final at the 1965 Hot Rod Championship in Riverside.